kindahl/infrarecorder/Readme.txt

  * The work may not be used in derivative software or in the purpose of promoting derivative software.

+Apart from the graphics using the official InfraRecorder logo the above license also applies to all graphics that are not derivative works of graphics created by the Tango Desktop Project.
+Example of this kind of graphics are the button graphics used in the welcome screen.

-Most of the remaining graphics are derivative work based on icons in the Tango Desktop Project (http://tango.freedesktop.org).
-The derivative work is therefore also available for others to use under the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/).
+The remaining graphics that are derivative work based on icons in the Tango Desktop Project (http://tango.freedesktop.org) is available under the same license as the Tangoe Desktop Project graphics.
+That is the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/).